robohlstrom24/AD-lab/README.md

 ## Operational Relevance

-This project demonstrates foundational Active Directory (AD) skills modeled after an IT Support / IT Operations / systems administration environment.
+This project demonstrates foundational Active Directory (AD) skills modeled after an IT Support environment.
 A Windows Server domain controller is deployed, and a custom organizational unit (OU) hierarchy separates users, groups, and endpoints.
 Identity and Access Management (IAM) principles are applied through role-based access control (RBAC) using security groups.
 Proficiency with tier 1 / tier 2 IT support tasks is demonstrated with screenshots visible when clicking the > dropdowns.

 ## Tier 1/Tier 2 IT Support Tasks